pymupdf/PyMuPDF/docs/textwriter.rst

 * **Improved text positioning:** Choose any point where insertion of text should start.
 Storing text returns the "cursor position" after the *last character* of the span.
 * **Free font choice:** Each text span has its own font and fontsize.
 This lets you easily switch when composing a larger text.
 * **Automatic fallback fonts:** If a character is not supported by the chosen font, alternative fonts are automatically searched.
 This significantly reduces the risk of seeing unprintable symbols in the output ("TOFUs" -- looking like a small rectangle).
-PyMuPDF now also comes with the **universal font "Droid Sans Fallback Regular"**, which supports **all Latin** characters (incuding Cyrillic and Greek), and **all CJK** characters (Chinese, Japanese, Korean).
+PyMuPDF now also comes with the **universal font "Droid Sans Fallback Regular"**, which supports **all Latin** characters (including Cyrillic and Greek), and **all CJK** characters (Chinese, Japanese, Korean).
 * **Cyrillic and Greek Support:** The :ref:`Base-14-fonts` have integrated support of Cyrillic and Greek characters **without specifying encoding.** Your text may be a mixture of Latin, Greek and Cyrillic.
 * **Transparency support:** Parameter *opacity* is supported.
 This offers a handy way to create watermark-style text.
 * **Justified text:** Supported for any font -- not just simple fonts as in :meth:`Page.insert_textbox`.